 Recently on the platform (we’d love for you to follow us!), we entered the gateway of fashion illustration.
 It was fascinating because it seems like there’s an endless amount of illustration talent on Instagram, and judging by follower counts, they are all getting well-deserved attention.
 We wanted to spotlight some of these very talented artists for you, but first, we figured we’d give you a bit of history and talk about why illustration is experiencing a revival:

 A Short History of Fashion Illustration

-Fashion illustration has been around for about 500 years, when exploration of the globe began and a way to show the looks of clothing from around the world became necessary.
+Fashion illustration has been around for about 500 years; it commenced when exploration of the globe began and a way to show the looks of clothing from around the world became necessary.
 The first fashion magazine, Le Mercure Galant, was created in the 17th century (1672, specifically) in France.
-It wrote about the latest fashion trends, and circulated throughout the European continent.
-The creation of the fashion plate – an illustration showing fashions of the day – followed not too long afterwards.
+It wrote about the latest fashion trends and circulated throughout the European continent.
+The creation of the fashion plate – an illustration showing fashions of the day – followed not too long afterward.